Artaxerxes אַרְתַּחְשַׁשְׂתָּא

 In Scripture

-"Now after these things, in the reign of Artaxerxes king of Persia, Ezra the son of Seraiah, the son of Azariah, the son of Hilkiah,"
+"Many years later, during the reign of Artaxerxes king of Persia, Ezra son of Seraiah, the son of Azariah, the son of Hilkiah,"

-"Now these are the heads of their fathers’ households, and this is the genealogy of those who went up with me from Babylon, in the reign of Artaxerxes the king:"
+"These are the family heads and genealogical records of those who returned with me from Babylon during the reign of King Artaxerxes:"

 Study Ezra →